lipskiyp/fastapi_template/README.md

 ## In Progress

-1. Docker
-2. Alembic
+1. Alembic
-3. Permission groups
+2. Permission groups